lima1/sttkit/README.md

 ## Installation

 These scripts require Seurat 3.2 or later with Visium support.
+SpaceRanger 2.0 or later output requires Seurat 4.2 or later.

 ### Dependencies